-Remember, you don’t need a lot of equipment to get started in journaling.
+You don’t need a lot of equipment to get started in journaling.
 Your preferred writing instrument and a simple paper notebook will do.
-You’re going to start by setting aside 10-20 minutes in your day to write in a notebook, and you’re going to do it four or five days in a row.
+Start by setting aside 10-20 minutes in your day to write in a notebook, and you’re going to do it four or five days in a row.

 If you can, start by writing about a topic that is extremely personal and important to you.
 It’s important you write about both the emotions and the event.
 The two are intertwined, but if you want to reap the most benefit, you’re going to have to re-visit the event.